The Mount TBR challenge is designed to get those already-purchased, sitting-on-the-shelf-and-ereader books READ!

 My Challenge progress for 2025

 Again I’m aiming for Mount Vancouver, paying attention to only books in my ownership; not counting library books that get the books off my TBR list.
+After the first quarter, I’m on schedule.

-Books read and covers will be listed here.
+Books read and covers are listed here.

-- The Rosetta Mind by Claire McCague (tbr Aug-22)
+- The Rosetta Mind (Rosetta #2) by Claire McCague (tbr Aug-22)

 - The Ship-Thief by Stephen Potts (tbr Jun-14)